-I’m a dessert snob.
-There, I said it.
-In fact, writing this post has made me realize that I’ve been a dessert snob since I was young and I blame my mother for it.
+I blame my mother for my impeccable and insatiable taste for all things sweet.
 You see when all my friends were eating store-bought desserts, my house was always filled with my mom’s home-made desserts.
-When all my friends were enjoying “simple”, unpretentious Lebanese sweets, I was turning my nose up at them because my mother was making dainty french fruit tarts and delicate french pastries.
+When all my friends were enjoying “simple”, unpretentious Lebanese sweets, I was turning my nose up at them because my mother was making dainty French fruit tarts and delicate pastries.
 Don’t get me wrong, I loved Arabic sweets as much as the next person but I preferred the lovely French beauties we had at home at all times.

 Nammoura or Lebanese semolina cake